What is a real estate business?

-There are four basic steps you need to compete to get your license and start working as a Realtor:
+There are four basic steps you need to compete to get your real estate license and start working as a Realtor:

 - Take the real estate pre-licensing course for your state.
-You’ll need to take your real estate pre-licensing course in order to take your state’s real estate exam.
+You’ll need to take your real estate pre-licensing course to take your state’s real estate exam.
 This grants you a real estate license.
-You’ll need to study the topics covered on the exam, which can include fair housing laws, types of property ownership, fiduciary responsibilities, titles, deeds, contracts, and other necessary aspects of real estate law.
+You’ll need to study the topics covered on the exam, including fair housing laws, property ownership types, fiduciary responsibilities, titles, deeds, contracts, and other necessary aspects of real estate law.
 Every real estate pre-licensing course will cover the laws and regulations for your state, in addition to the federal real estate laws in effect for all 50 states.

 - Submit your real estate license application.
 Submit your license application to your state’s real estate board as soon as you pass your exam.
 If there are application fees, you will need to include those.
 Be prepared for the possibility that your state may require all real estate license applicants to submit their fingerprints for a criminal background check.

-- Find a broker to work for.
-Now that you’ve successfully passed your real estate exam, submitted your application for a license to your state’s real estate department, and paid any necessary fees, you will need to find a broker to work for.
-Having your license associated with a licensed brokerage is necessary for you to start working as a real estate agent.
+- Find a real estate broker to work for.
+Now that you’ve successfully passed your real estate exam, submitted your application for a license to your state’s real estate department, and paid any necessary fees, you will need to find a real estate broker to work for.
+Having your license associated with a licensed real estate brokerage is necessary to start working as a real estate agent.
 This is a critical decision that requires research and careful thought.
-Consider the benefits involved should you choose to work with a franchise brokerage, or alternatively, the benefits of working with a boutique brokerage instead.
+Consider the benefits involved should you choose to work with a franchise brokerage or the benefits of working with a boutique brokerage instead.

 A broker license

-The basic steps for obtaining a broker license are the same in most states:
+The basic steps for obtaining a real estate broker license are the same in most states:

 - You’ll need a real estate license.
 You must complete the aforementioned education, pass your state’s licensing exam, and have fully followed up with submitting your application and any necessary fees.

 - Experience.
 Realtors are typically required to have at least 2 to 4 years of experience working in the real estate industry before they are eligible to apply for a broker license.
-Additionally, some states require agents to complete a minimum number of real estate transactions before becoming eligible for a real estate broker’s license.
+Additionally, some states require a real estate agent to complete a minimum number of real estate business transactions before becoming eligible for a real estate broker’s license.

 - Education.
 Broker applicants in every state are mandated to complete pre-licensing education, which can vary from 45 hours to 90 hours before they are permitted to apply for a broker’s license.

 - Broker’s exam.
 You must pass the broker licensing exam.
-The broker’s exam is lengthier and more comprehensive in every state as compared to the real estate agent’s exam.
-It is exceptionally important to prepare well and study all the necessary materials, and there are courses available to help you master the information on this in-depth exam.
+The broker’s exam is lengthier and more comprehensive in every state than the exam for a real estate agent.
+It is essential to prepare well and study all the necessary materials, and there are courses available to help you master the information on this in-depth exam.

 - Application and Fees.
 Complete the broker license application and pay any applicable fees.
 The fees range from $150 to $200, depending on which state you live in.

-You’d be surprised how many new business owners forget to protect themselves and their business by purchasing insurance before they start their business.
+You would be surprised how many new business owners forget to protect themselves and their businesses by purchasing insurance before starting their business.

-It doesn’t help if you buy insurance after you start your business and incur claims.
+It doesn’t help if you buy insurance after you start your real estate business and incur claims.

-As a provider of real estate services, you’ll want liability insurance to protect you against possible claims.
+As a real estate services provider, you’ll want liability insurance to protect you against possible claims.
 Your clients depend on your expertise and management, and there is always the possibility of an unhappy client suing you if something goes wrong.

 If your real estate business employs people, you’ll need to have workers’ compensation and unemployment insurance.
-Coverage varies by location, and much general liability (GL) policies will cover at least workers’ compensation.
+Coverage varies by location, and many general liability (GL) policies will cover workers’ compensation.

-Here’s a good read on the different types of insurance you should consider as a real estate business owner.
+Here’s a good read on the different insurance types you should consider as a real estate business owner.

 When you start a new business, even if it's a home-based real estate business, understanding the numbers involved is crucial.

-These numbers include being able to track your sales and profits – but a smart business will need to account for much more than sales alone.
+These numbers include tracking your sales and profits – but a smart business will need to account for much more than sales alone.